 6) Have the right number of support agents available

-This way, you can make sure your customers are always looked after quickly, while also not overstaffing your customer support center (and wasting money in the process).
+This way, you can ensure your customers are always looked after quickly while also not overstaffing your customer support center (and wasting money in the process).

 7) Give consistent answers and solutions across all channels and touchpoints

 Does your knowledge base match your pricing and feature pages?
 Are all support agents working off the same policies and procedures?
 Are webinars and product demos showing the same product versions?

 If customers often see conflicting information between different assets, they’ll find it hard to trust you.
 Prioritize consistency across the entire customer journey and every touchpoint.